voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 You can use the
 :meth:`evaluate_segmentations() <fiftyone.core.collections.SampleCollection.evaluate_segmentations>`
-method to evaluate the predictions of a semantic segmentation model.
+method to evaluate the predictions of a semantic segmentation model stored in a
+|Segmentation| field of your dataset.

-By default, the full segmentation masks will be evaluated at a pixel level, but you can specify other evaluation strategies such as evaluating only boundary pixels.
+By default, the full segmentation masks will be evaluated at a pixel level, but you can specify other evaluation strategies such as evaluating only boundary pixels (see below for details).

 Invoking
 :meth:`evaluate_segmentations() <fiftyone.core.collections.SampleCollection.evaluate_segmentations>`